CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-working.md

-## Security-related features of SD Desktop
+## Security-related features

 SD Desktop is a secure environment designed specifically for analysing sensitive data.
 To protect this data, SD Desktop has certain features that may work differently than a regular computer.
 These security features ensure that your data stays safe, even when working with sensitive information.
 Here’s what you need to know about these features and how they affect your workflow.

 For each of these features, a specific step-by-step guide is available.
 If you are using the service for the first time, reviewing these guides will help you become familiar with how everything works.